cscorley/dissertation/chapters/3_method/2_study.md

 ### Definition and Context {#sec:questions}

+The primary goal of this work is to evaluate the performance and reliability of topic models built on the source code histories, i.e., changeset-based topic modeling, in order to move towards more robust approaches that can be utilized by practitioners.
 For this work, we pose the following research questions.
 First, with respect to \frp, applying our approach to feature location, we ask:

 \fonep
 :   \foneq